Data

 Occupational disease rate is not available.

-Lost Day Rate by Business Area (Average number of absence days per injury)
+Lost Days Rate by Business Area (Average number of absence days per injury)

-Faroe Islands / USA / UK
+Faroe Islands / USA / DK

 Employee category